NeonLightions/build-cross-toolchain/README.md

     + [env | setup-enviroment-only]: Only setup enviroment (Can combine 'binutils', 'gcc', 'gdb' and 'env')
 # How to use
 Simply just type run toolchain.sh and wait for it to complete.
 Default target will be $HOSTTYPE-elf target, change it if you need other target by --target flag.
 Every build will be in $HOME/build-$TARGET.
-Specify -s to install to system (need root privilege) That's all.
+Specify -s to install to system (need root privilege).
+That's all.